C-Bone-UCL/CrystaLLM-pi/README.md

   --num_workers 4
 ```

 Lower E-hull values indicate higher thermodynamic stability.
-In theory between anything below 0.1 ev/atom is metastable, here if we account for MAE of the surrogate model (See MACE-MP-0 on Matbench Discovery), we can loosen theshold to 0.157 if desired.
+In theory anything below 0.1 eV/atom is metastable, here if we account for MAE of the surrogate model (See MACE-MP-0 on Matbench Discovery), we can loosen threshold to 0.157 if desired.

 #### 3. Other metrics
 XRD, Bandgap, Density, or challenge set benchmark metrics can also be calculated for further property analysis.
 If wanted, find the associated scripts in [the _metrics folder](_utils/_metrics/)